**WHAT TO DO IF YOUR ENGINE WON'T START. Engine Won’t Start? Start Here.

 Is It a Carburetor Problem?

-Does gasoline spurt out the intake when the engine spins?→ If so, replace the carburetor.
+Does gasoline spurt out of the intake when the engine spins?→ If so, replace the carburetor.

-I don’t rebuild most carbs.
-It’s too labor-intensive, parts are expensive (if you can even find them).
+We do not rebuild most carbs.
+It’s labor-intensive, and parts are expensive (if you can even find them).
 Just buy a new one with a warranty.

 Still want to rebuild it?→ Wait until you have a replacement in hand first.